 Tenure at CBF: 2004-present

-Tom earned bachelor's degrees in Biology and Environmental Science and a master's degree in Education from the George Washington University.
-He currently lives in Severna Park, Maryland with his wife and three sons.
-He enjoys kayaking, camping, traveling, and any other good excuses to spend time with his family and friends and to share his passion for the outdoors.
+Prior to joining CBF, Tom was a middle and high school teacher in Harford County, Maryland and earned Bachelor’s degrees in Biology and Environmental Science and a Master’s degree in Education from the George Washington University.
+Tom lives in Severna Park, Maryland with his wife and three sons.
+He enjoys kayaking, camping, fishing, hiking, travelling, and any other good excuses to spend time outside with his family and friends.

 Favorite Quote: "If children do not dip their toes in the waters of unsupervised social activity, they likely will never be able to swim in the sea of civic responsibility." ~Lowell Monke